Blog

 Audio tours can also be geotriggered using bluetooth beacons, which are better for smaller spaces because the beacons can be fixed to a statue base, wall, or other surface.

-Check out this example from The Jane Gifford Heritage Vessels Wharf, which is part of the Auckland Stories app built with the STQRY Builder.
+For example, The Jane Gifford Heritage Vessels which is part of the Auckland Stories app built with the STQRY Builder.

-Ready to create your own app?
-Whether you want to offer a free app or charge for access via the Apple or Android app store, the steps are mostly the same.
+A GPS-triggered audio app plays sound automatically when someone reaches a specific location.
+Whether you want to offer it for free or sell it on the Apple or Android app store, the process is mostly the same.

 Step 1.
 Use an app-building platform (don’t code from scratch)